Having a daily devotions time with our young children is beginning a habit we hope will last a life time.

-- The child gives me an oral narration which leads into discussion
+- The child gives me an oral narration (retelling of what they heard) which leads into discussion

-- We discuss what personal lesson he can learn from that story.
+- We discuss what personal lesson they can learn from that story.

-- We write either his narration, or his personal lesson in his “God Book” (aka journal)
+- We write or draw in their “God Book” (aka journal)